 - Most of our trips draw more single travelers than couples.
 When couples do join us, it’s usually because they’re looking forward to interacting with a gay group; if they wanted a holiday by themselves, they wouldn’t have signed up to travel with us.
 Furthermore, the activities included with our trips serve as natural ice-breakers.
 Within a day, you’ll be traveling with friends.
 You don’t need to pay the single supplement if you’re traveling alone.
 We’ll be happy to match you with a roommate.
 Pay the single supplement only if you want a bedroom to yourself.
 For selected trips, including cruises, we will charge half the single supplement if you request a roommate but we can’t match you with someone.

 Some challenging desert hikes and bike rides are offered during this trip.
 Days may be very hot and certainly very dry.
 Proper fitness and attention to hydration are necessary to enjoy this trip.

 - According to the U.S. Department of State Travel website: “Bearers of U.S. passports who plan to visit Namibia for tourism for less than 90 days can obtain visas at the port of entry and do not need visas prior to entering the country.”

 Because these requirements can change, please consult their website for the most up-to-date travel information for Namibia.
 If you are not an American citizen, please confirm your travel requirements with the Namibian embassy in your country.

-The Centers for Disease Control (CDC) website lists detailed guidelines for travelers to Namibia.
+- The Centers for Disease Control (CDC) website lists detailed guidelines for travelers to Namibia.
 Their website advises "Check the vaccines and medicines list and visit your doctor (ideally, 4-6 weeks) before your trip to get vaccines or medicines you may need."

-HE Travel Tour Director: Tipping your HE Travel tour director is at your discretion.
-Rest assured that he or she works hard behind the scenes to ensure that your vacation is a wonderful, adventurous, once-in-a-lifetime experience.
+- HE Travel Tour Director: Tipping your HE Travel tour director is suggested at $12-$15 a day.
+Rest assured that he/she works hard behind the scenes to ensure that your vacation is a wonderful, adventurous, once-in-a-lifetime experience.
 Your HE Travel host is there to deal with any snags or hiccups so that you can enjoy your well-earned holiday.
 Local Guides: $2 – $3 per guest per day.
 Hiking/Camping Crew: $4 – $5 per guest per day.
 Restaurants: The customary tipping for waitstaff is 10% of the total.
 When dining independently, you can use that guideline.
 For included meals we share together, your HE Travel host will take care of the bill and tips, unless stated otherwise before the meal.
 Your National Guide should be tipped $15-$20 a day per guest.